eco-hydro/phenofit/README.md

   Dynamic growing season pattern is the most challenging task, which also means that large uncertainty might be exists.

+  When using `wHANTS` as the rough fitting function, `r_min` is suggested setting as zero.

 - Use only one iteration in fine fitting procedure.